 We’ve got mountains of mountains.
-Our landscape of skycraping summits and steep valleys is the perfect playground for adventurous riders.
+Our landscape of skyscraping summits and steep valleys is the perfect playground for adventurous riders.
 Our natural assets have been augmented by specially-designed trails, tracks and centres that make discovering our stellar cycling scene quick and easy.
-Here's where to free your wheels.
+Here's a few ideas where to free your wheels, but if you want info covering all aspects of mountain biking in Wales, head to Mountain Bike Wales experts.

 Coed y Brenin, Snowdonia